-The NYC Department of Education (DOE) is committed to maintaining a safe and supportive learning environment that is free from harassment, intimidation and/or bullying and from discrimination based on actual or perceived race, color, citizenship/immigration status, religion, creed, national origin, disability, ethnicity, gender, gender identity, gender expression, sexual orientation, or weight.
+The NYC Department of Education (DOE) is committed to maintaining a safe and supportive learning environment that is free from harassment, intimidation and/or bullying and from discrimination based on actual or perceived race, color, citizen-ship/immigration status, religion, creed, national origin, disability, ethnicity, gender, gender identity, gender expression, sexual orientation, or weight.
 The DOE launched the citywide Respect For All program in 2007 to build the capacity of staff and students to actively promote a community of inclusion in each of our schools.
 The seeds of Respect For All (RFA) were sown in the aftermath of 9/11, when the NYC DOE began a concerted citywide effort to promote respect for diversity and combat harassment, discrimination and bullying.
 This initiative provided professional development for K-12 school staff, as well as direct services to students.
 The goal of this work is to ensure that every NYC school provides a learning environment where all children feel safe, valued and respected.
 Respect for all is a Law.
-For more information please visit the website below.
-Also available in the Spanish language.
-To learn more visit NYC DOE Respect for All and Citywide Behavior Expectations for Grades 6-12.
+To learn more, visit NYC DOE Respect for All and Citywide Behavior Expectations for Grades 6-12.

-Non-Discrimination Policy
+Non-discrimination Policy

 It is the policy of the New York City Department of Education, CSD 10 and Middle School 390 not to discriminate on the basis of age, religion, national origin, sex, sex orientation, or handicap in its educational programs, activities or employment practices.
 Furthermore, discriminatory behavior such as bullying, including cyber bullying, sexual harassment, prejudicial insults or threats are unacceptable and will be met with disciplinary or legal actions.
-To learn more visit NYC DOE Non-Discrimination Policy.
+To learn more, visit NYC DOE Non-Discrimination Policy.